 The church launched its first official worship service on October 4, 2015.
 A special meal was provided along with the gracious help of a short term team from the U.S. Several visitors were present.
-The church plant recently finished its first membership class and is focusing on preaching the Word of God, discipling those who come regularly and evangelizing the lost.
+The church plant recently began its second membership class and is focusing on preaching the Word of God, discipling those who come regularly, identifying potential future leadership, and evangelizing the lost.
 Iglesia Presbiteriana Evangélica de Montevideo desires to glorify the Lord God in every way, seeking him in all that they do.

 IPEM has also begun ministering in the city of Maldonado, about a 2 hour drive away.
 This city is the capital of the department of Maldonado and is bordered by the popular beach resort city of Punta del Este.
 The hope is that the Lord will establish a solid reformed church there which will be a beacon of light and truth for the Lord Jesus.